stolostron/rhacm-docs/install/install_connected.md

   4. Select **Create**.

-  **Important:** The Advanced Cluster Management for Kubernetes operator must be installed in its own namespace.
-A `ServiceAgent` with a `ClusterRoleBinding` automatically gives cluster administrator privileges to Advanced Cluster Management for Kubernetes and to any ID with access to the namespace.
-For security, do not give anyone access to this namespace who does not already have at least cluster administrator access.
+  **Important:** The Red Hat Advanced Cluster Management operator must be installed in its own namespace.
+A `ServiceAccount` with a `ClusterRoleBinding` automatically gives cluster administrator privileges to Red Hat Advanced Cluster Management and to any ID with access to the namespace.
+For security, make sure that anyone who is given access to this namespace already has cluster administrator access.

 2. Switch your project namespace to the one that you created in step 1.
 This ensures that the steps are completed in the correct namespace.
 Some resources are namespace-specific.